learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

 ## Explore How JavaScript Manipulates the DOM

 With JavaScript we can (1) view a current representation of our Document Object Model.
-With Javascript we can also (2) select specific portions of the DOM, and manipulate them, which changes what shows up in a browser window.
+With JavaScript we can also (2) select specific portions of the DOM, and manipulate them, which changes what shows up in a browser window.

 Let's get to it.